What Are the Benefits of Chapter 7 Bankruptcy in Louisville Kentucky?

 Means Test Qualifications

 Consumer debtors have to qualify for a chapter 7 under the means test.
 Debtors must have little or no disposable income for a Chapter 13 payment after the deduction of reasonable and necessary expenses.
-But a debtor can still qualify for a chapter 7 if over 50% of his debt is from a business.
-You can also have a high income and qualify if you owe more than the debt limits for a Chapter 13 $1,010,650 in secured debt, or $336,900 in unsecured debt.
+But a debtor can also qualify for a chapter 7 if over 50% of his debt is from a business.
+You can have a high income and qualify if you owe more than the debt limits for a Chapter 13 which is $1,010,650 in secured debt, or $336,900 in unsecured debt.

-If you cannot afford a Chapter 13 repayment, after reasonable and necessary expenses are deducted, and all of your property is exempt, a Chapter 7 may be your best.
+If you cannot afford a Chapter 13 repayment, after reasonable and necessary expenses are deducted, and all of your property is exempt, a Chapter 7 may be your best choice.
 Most Chapter 7 bankruptcy cases repay nothing to the lenders and in over 95% of the cases people lose nothing by filing a Chapter 7.

 Chapter 7 Costs and Requirements